jgedri/sorcery-notes/Part Two/shrines.md

 # Slangg
-*"What is the answer to the question that has never been asked?"
+*"What is the answer to the question that has never been asked?"*

+# Courga
+*"Start with the left eye."*